Piya Ke Gaon

-Piya ke gaon (English: Lover's Village) is a Bhojpuri film, based on the same name directed by Dilip Bose.
+Piya Ke Gaon (English: Lover's Village) is a Bhojpuri film, based on a story by Dilip Bose and directed by him as well.
 The film was released on 5 June 1985.
 It had music by Chitragupt and songs by Alka Yagnik, Suresh Wadkar and Chandrani Mukherjee.
-Dilip Bose is a screen play writer of this film.
-And It film marked by Minakashi production company.
+Dilip Bose was the screen play writer of this film.
+The film was made under the banner of Minakashri Productions.

 Plot

 This film shows the tragedy of a dowry system.